 Variables can be declared lazy using the @lazy modifier.

 Alternatively, variables can be declared fuzzy using the @fuzzy modifier.

+If a variable is declared fuzzy or lazy they can additionally declared with the @deterministic modifier to indicate that when used in a deterministic evaluation context, any evaluation of the variable would have no side effect and would yield the same result.

 Lazy and fuzzy features are valid only in the scope, where the variables' names are visible.
 For example, if a fuzzy variable is passed to a formal parameter declared without a modifier, it loses its fuzzy feature inside the called function.
 Similarly, if it is passed to a lazy formal parameter, it becomes lazy within the called function.